These '90s Baby Names Are Totally Righteous

 The actual etymology of Gavin is uncertain, though the name is often attributed to the Gaelic elements gwalch meaning “hawk” and maedd meaning “battle.”
 In Arthurian legend, Gavin, the nephew of King Arthur, is a knight of the round table.
 In ’90s speak, it is universally linked to English-born rock star Gavin Rossdale, lead singer and guitarist of Bush.
 The originally English name was reintroduced in Scotland in the 20th century, but it’s as masculine and romantic as ever.

-Widely popular in the 1980s, due in no small part to young actors Corey Haim and Corey Feldman appearing side by side in a string of teen-centric films, we fell in love all over again with the name via 1995’s Empire Records.
+The name was widely popular in the 1980s, due in no small part to young actors Corey Haim and Corey Feldman appearing side by side in a string of teen-centric films, and we fell in love all over again with the name via 1995’s Empire Records.
 Liv Tyler, in the role of overachieving record store cashier Corey Mason, single-handedly set the Doc Martens–plaid skirt combo into heavy rotation.
 In our book, the name channels all the androgynous pep of a sartorial icon who’s well worth emulating.

 Auteur filmmaker Quentin Tarantino’s singular voice as writer and director begot some of the most critically acclaimed films of the decade.
 Known for non-linear, character-driven storytelling featuring ensemble casts, quicksilver dialogue, and his own signature mélange of stylized violence and biting satire, Tarantino’s catalogue walks the line between cult classic and pop culture phenomenon.
 The French male name is a derivative of the Latin name Quintinus, the diminutive form of Quitus, meaning “fifth.”
 We’re enamored with its independent maverick appeal.

 Have a favorite name from the ’90s?
 Take us back.
-Shop inspirational name books below.
+Share it with us below.